-Upon completion of this offering, we will continue to have shares of common stock outstanding.
-Of these shares of common stock, shares will be freely tradable without restriction under the Securities Act, except for any such shares which may be held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 as described below.
-The remaining shares held by our existing stockholders upon completion of this offering will be "restricted securities," as that phrase is defined in Rule 144, and may be resold only after registration under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rule 144 and 701 under the Securities Act, which rules are summarized below.

-These remaining shares of common stock held by our existing stockholders upon completion of this offering will be available for sale in the public market after the expiration of the lock-up agreements described in "Underwriting," taking into account the provisions of Rules 144 and 701 under the Securities Act; provided that (i) of these shares issued under our Replacement Plan will be subject to additional resale restrictions as described further above in "Executive Compensation-Employee Benefit and Stock Plans-2012 Equity Replacement Plan," (ii) of these shares held by certain stockholders executing our registration rights agreement will be subject to additional resale restrictions as described further above in "Executive Compensation," unvested shares held by Mr. Alberini and Mr. Friedman will be subject to additional resale restrictions as described above in "Executive Compensation Discussion and Analysis-Long-Term Equity Compensation."
+Upon completion of this offering, we will have 38,142,135 shares of common stock outstanding, which does not include 737,507 unvested shares.
+All of these shares of common stock will be freely tradable without restriction under the Securities Act, except for any such shares which may be held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 as described below.
+In addition, (i) 2,322,983 of these shares issued under our Replacement Plan are subject to additional resale restrictions as described further above in "Executive Compensation - Employee Benefit and Stock Plans-2012 Equity Replacement Plan," (ii) 4,368,467 of these shares held by certain stockholders who have executed our registration rights agreement are subject to additional resale restrictions as described above in "Executive Compensation rights are subject to additional resale restrictions as described above in "Executive Compensation - Cempensation Registration Rights Agreement," and (iii) the 737,507 unvested shares held by Mr. Alberini and Mr. Friedman will be subject to additional resale restrictions as described above in "Executive Compensation- Compensation and Analysis-Long-Term Equity Compensation."
+Certain of these shares are subject to resale restrictions until the expiration of the lock-up agreements described below in "-Lock-Up Agreements."